ChristianSteen-SW23/Card-Games/500-plan.md

     stack: [cards],
     players: {
         ID: {
-            needsToTrick: false // Used if entire stack have been drawn
+            needsToTrick: false, // Used if entire stack have been drawn
-            points: Num
+            gamePoints: Num,
+            totalPoints: Num,
             hand:[cards],
             tricks: [],